 Michael R. Hodges is licensed British Medical Doctor, board certified in internal medicine.
 Dr. Hodges has twenty four years of biopharmaceutical development experience in both large pharmaceutical and biotechnology companies across a broad range of therapeutic areas, including infectious disease, oncology, respiratory and dyslipidemia.

-Most recently, Dr. Hodges was the Chief Medical Officer and VP of Drug Development for Santaris Pharma A/S, a company acquired by Roche Pharma in September 2014.
+Dr. Hodges is the Chief Medical Officer for Amplyx Pharmaceuticals.
+Prior to that, Dr. Hodges was the Chief Medical Officer and VP of Drug Development for Santaris Pharma A/S, a company acquired by Roche Pharma in September 2014.
 At Santaris, Dr. Hodges led development teams for six antisense oligonucleotide drug candidates.
 Prior to Santaris, Dr. Hodges was the Chief Medical Officer of Altair Therapeutics, Inc., where he led the development of inhaled antisense oligonucleotides.

 Dr. Hodges holds B.Sc. in pharmacology from King's College and M.B.B.S.
 (Medical Doctorate) from Westminster Medical School.
 He is a member of the Royal college of Physicians (Internal Medicine).